 I brought a bunch to a girls night at my friend’s house.
 I always like to test out my paleo baked goods with non-paleo people to make sure that they taste as good as my potentially biased taste-buds may think.
 Well, they were a hit!
 Especially because they are made without any butter in them.

-I mean, who wouldn’t want to be able to have delicious non-processed brownies… especially ones that don’t have a stick of butter in them.
+I mean, who wouldn’t want to be able to have delicious non-processed brownies… especially ones that don’t have a stick of butter in them and are made of chocolate that’s dairy-free and gluten-free( Enjoy Life chocolate).
 Now if only I had an ice-cream maker so that I could make Paleo coconut milk ice-cream…

 I could just stare at these all day.
 And if you love blackforest cake, or cherries and chocolate together in general, check out these Paleo Black Forest Brownies.